 Ivanka Trump deposed in ongoing lawsuit alleging misused inaugural funds

-Ivanka Trump was deposed on Tuesday as a part of an ongoing lawsuit from the District of Columbia attorney general's office alleging the misuse of inauguration-related funds from the non-profit inaugural committee directed to the Trump organization, new court documents show.
+Ivanka Trump was deposed on Tuesday as a part of an ongoing lawsuit from the Washington D.C. attorney general, which alleges the misuse of funds from President Donald Trump's inauguration in 2017, new court documents show.

 D.C.
 Attorney General Karl Racine sued Mr. Trump's inaugural committee and the businesses overseeing Trump International Hotel in Washington back in January, claiming the nonprofit inaugural committee coordinated with Trump family members to overpay for event space in a way that enriched the Trumps.
 Racine claims the inaugural committee knew it was paying above-market prices and failed to consider cheaper alternatives.
 The lawsuit, filed in D.C.
 Superior Court, alleges more than $1 million was wasted on improper payments to the Trump Hotel for event space during the 2017 inauguration.